idootop/tauri-plugin-cors-fetch/README.md

 ## Limitation

+1. **No Custom CSP Policy Support**: By default, all HTTP/HTTPS requests will be redirected to local native requests.
+2. **No XMLHttpRequest Support**: The plugin is designed specifically to work with the modern `fetch` API and does not support `XMLHttpRequest` (XHR) requests.
-1. Requires Tauri version 2.0 or later.
-Only desktop platforms are supported; iOS and Android have not been tested.
+3. **No Mobile Platform Support**: Only desktop platforms are supported; iOS and Android have not been tested.
-2. Does not support `XMLHttpRequest` (XHR) requests.
-It is designed specifically to work with the modern `fetch` API.

 ## License